epfml/disco/docs/DISCOJS.md

 # `Disco.js` under the hood

-This guide goes over how the core logic is structured and what are the main abstractions of Disco.js, implemented in `discojs/discojs-core`.
+This guide goes over how the core logic is structured and what are the main abstractions of Disco.js, implemented in `discojs`.
-As described in the [developer guide](../DEV.md), `discojs-node` and `discojs-web` are simple wrappers allowing to use `discojs-core` code from different platforms and technology, namely, a browser or Node.js.
+As described in the [developer guide](../DEV.md), `discojs-node` and `discojs-web` are simple wrappers allowing to use `discojs` code from different platforms and technology, namely, a browser or Node.js.

 ### Terminology